danchoi/virb/README.md

 Virb interface open, where you can interact with the Ralis console through a Vim buffer and see its output in the other Vim buffer.

+If you don't want to make `virb` default dependency in the Gemfile, you can have Bundler load virb only if an environment variable is present.
+E.g.,

+    group :virb do
+      gem 'virb'
+    end

+    # and add this to config/application.rb

+    if ENV['VIRB_ENABLED'] == 'true'
+      console do
+         Bundler.require :virb
+         require 'virb/default'
+      end
+    end

 If you want to open a worksheet in Virb + Rails console, don't specify it on the command line.
 Open it from within Vim using `:e [file]` after the Virb session has started.